hyprwm/hyprland-wiki/pages/Useful Utilities/Hyprland-desktop-portal.md

 =dev-qt/qtdeclarative-6.4.0
 =dev-qt/qtshadertools-6.4.0

-instead of using X on qtbase you could also use egl and eglfs
+btw those are the useflags that I have tested, you could also test others

 ## Installation
 eselect repository add useless-overlay git https://github.com/Wa1t5/useless-overlay